oomek/attractplus/Layouts.md

 -  `border_scale` 🔶 - Get/set the scaling factor of the border defined by `set_border()`.
 Default value is `1.0`.
 -  `clear` 🔶 - _[surface only]_ When set to `false` surface is not cleared before the next frame.
 This can be used for various accumulative effects.
 -  `redraw` 🔶 - _[surface only]_ When set to `false` surface's content is not redrawn which gives optimization opportunity for hidden surfaces.
 This in conjunction with `clear = false` can be used to freeze surface's content.
+-  `border_left` 🔶 - Get/set the left 9-slice region size in pixels.
+Default is `0`.
+-  `border_top` 🔶 - Get/set the top 9-slice region size in pixels.
+Default is `0`.
+-  `border_right` 🔶 - Get/set the right 9-slice region size in pixels.
+Default is `0`.
+-  `border_bottom` 🔶 - Get/set the bottom 9-slice region size in pixels.
+Default is `0`.
+-  `padding_left` 🔶 - Get/set the left padding offset in pixels.
+Extends the texture beyond the image boundary.
+Default is `0`.
+-  `padding_top` 🔶 - Get/set the top padding offset in pixels.
+Extends the texture beyond the image boundary.
+Default is `0`.
+-  `padding_right` 🔶 - Get/set the right padding offset in pixels.
+Extends the texture beyond the image boundary.
+Default is `0`.
+-  `padding_bottom` 🔶 - Get/set the bottom padding offset in pixels.
+Extends the texture beyond the image boundary.
+Default is `0`.

 **Member Functions**

 -  `set_rgb( r, g, b )` - Set the red, green and blue colour values for the image.
 Range is `[0...255]`.
 -  `set_pos( x, y )` - Set the image position (in layout coordinates).
 -  `set_pos( x, y, width, height )` - Set the image position and size (in layout coordinates).
+-  `set_fit_anchor( x, y )` 🔶 - Set the texture anchor, x and y are in `[0.0...1.0]` range, centre is `( 0.5, 0.5 )`
+-  `set_transform_origin( x, y )` 🔶 - Set the midpoint for position, scale, and rotation, x and y are in `[0.0...1.0]` range, centre is `( 0.5, 0.5 )`
 -  `set_anchor( x, y )` 🔶 - Set the midpoint for position and scale, x and y are in `[0.0...1.0]` range, centre is `( 0.5, 0.5 )`
--  `set_subimg_anchor( x, y )` 🔶 - Set the image texture anchor, x and y are in `[0.0...1.0]` range, centre is `( 0.5, 0.5 )`
--  `set_rotation_origin( x, y )` 🔶 - Set the midpoint for rotation x and y are in `[0.0...1.0]` range, centre is `( 0.5, 0.5 )`
+-  `set_rotation_origin( x, y )` 🔶 - Set the midpoint for rotation, x and y are in `[0.0...1.0]` range, centre is `( 0.5, 0.5 )`
 -  `swap( other_img )` - Swap the texture contents of this object (and all of its clones) with the contents of `other_img` (and all of its clones).
 If an image or artwork is swapped, its video attributes (`video_flags` and `video_playing`) will be swapped as well.
--  `set_border( left, top, right, bottom )` :🔶 - Define border dimensions for 9-slice image.
-All parameters are in pixels.
+-  `set_border( left, top, right, bottom )` 🔶 - Set the border size in pixels for [9-slice scaling](https://en.wikipedia.org/wiki/9-slice_scaling).
 The borders define constrained regions at the edges of the image, while the centre region scales normally.
-Follow this link for more information [9-slice](https://en.wikipedia.org/wiki/9-slice_scaling)
+Note that pinch has no effect when borders are set.
--  `set_padding( left, top, right, bottom )` 🔶 - Define padding offsets that extend the sprite beyond its original dimensions.
-Padding creates additional space around the 9-slice borders.
-Positive values extend the sprite outward, while negative values bring the edges inward, effectively cropping the border regions.
-Used only with `set_padding()`
+-  `set_padding( left, top, right, bottom )` 🔶 - Set the padding offsets in pixels that extend the texture beyond its original dimensions.
 -  `fix_masked_image()` - Takes the colour of the top left pixel in the image and makes all the pixels in the image with that colour transparent.
 -  `add_image()` - _[surface only]_ Add an image to the end of this surface's draw list, see [`fe.add_image()`](#feadd_image).
 -  `add_artwork()` - _[surface only]_ Add an artwork to the end of this surface's draw list, see [`fe.add_artwork()`](#feadd_artwork).